Renfrewshire Council

 If you're moving house

-If you're moving house within Renfrewshire, you'll need to apply for a free replacement permit.
-Use the same form above that you would use to apply for a new garden waste permit.
+If you're moving house within Renfrewshire, you'll need to request a free replacement permit.

 Terms and conditions